 - Explore the best job opportunities

 Employment opportunities for international students are limited.
 Firstly you need to explore the job opportunities best for you.
 Searching for available jobs in the United States can be challenging for international students.
 It is not an easy for companies as well to hire international students.
 The cost of employing a foreign student is typically higher than that of hiring an American student.
 Therefore, many companies hesitate in hiring international workers.
-Especially after the current news of H1B visa reform or immigration reform by Donald Trump the number of companies hiring international workers whether on H1B or OPT/CPT may decrease.
+Especially after the current news of H1B visa reform by Donald Trump the number of companies hiring international workers whether on H1B or OPT/CPT may decrease.

 - Rules and Regulations